Skip to main content

 A new book, edited by Eleanor Clayton and published by The Hepworth Wakefield, will accompany the exhibition.

-The exhibition will open at The Hepworth Wakefield this summer (26 May – 5 November 2023) and after its stop at Hastings Contemporary will then travel to Kistefos Museum, Norway for spring / summer 2024.
+The exhibition opened at The Hepworth Wakefield this summer (26 May – 5 November 2023) and after its stop at Hastings Contemporary will travel to Kistefos Museum, Norway from April – October 2024.

-Supported by Richard and Debbi Burston, Clore Wyndham, Thomas Dane Gallery and Michael Werner Gallery.
+Exhibition supported by Ivor Braka Ltd, Richard and Debbi Burston, Clore Wyndham, Thomas Dane Gallery, Ryan Taylor Collection and Michael Werner Gallery.